elkirrs/dumper/README.md

 ├── dumps/       # Directory for new dumps
 ├── archived/    # Archive of old dumps
 ├── config.yaml  # Configuration file
-└── dumper       # The executable file of the utility
+├── dumper       # The executable file of the utility └── dumper.log   # Log file

 ```

 ### Checking the receipt by the user: